-- 54. If the complainant believes the school did not handle their complaint in accordance with this complaints procedure or it acted unlawfully or unreasonably in the exercise of its duties under education law, they can contact the ESFA after they have completed Formal Stage 2. - 55.
-The ESFA will not reinvestigate the substance of complaints generally, or overturn any decisions made by the school.
-They will consider whether the school has adhered to education legislation and any statutory policies connected with the complaint. - 56.
-The complainant can refer their complaint to the ESFA online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:
+- 54. If the complainant believes the school did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education after they have completed Stage 2. - 55.
+The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Wilmslow High School.
+They will consider whether Wilmslow High School has adhered to education legislation and any statutory policies connected with the complaint. - 56.
+The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on 0370 000 2288 or by writing to: